INF554/project-teampeace/README.md

 #### Draw Bar chart.
-By using data join, we make the bars
+By using data join, we make the bars.
 <!-- #### ![alt text](13-3.PNG)  -->

 ```javascript